-The regulations for other examinations will be specified in your course syllabus.
+The regulations for other examinations will be specified in the course syllabus.
 However, the regulations for notifying the College of missing an examination and the need to fulfill the Special Circumstances Rule to take a make-up examination will still apply.

-Evolve Learing System
+Evolve Learning System

 The Evolve Learning System is an educational software package that is integrated into the Nursing curriculum.
 It consists of tutorials, reviews, and nursing specialty assessments that will be included in certain courses.
-In the event that required Evolve assessments are not completed as required in your syllabi, you will receive an incomplete (I) grade for that assignment/course unless stated otherwise in your course syllabus.
-You will have 12-months to convert the I-grade into a passing grade (A to C).
-While carrying an I-grade you will not be permitted to progress in your studies.
+In the event that required Evolve assessments are not completed as required in the syllabi, the student will receive an incomplete (I) grade for that assignment/course unless stated otherwise in the course syllabus.
+The student will have 12-months to convert the I-grade into a passing grade (A to C).
+While carrying an I-grade the student will not be permitted to progress in their studies.